At least 7 dead after ferry dock gangway collapses on Georgia's Sapelo Island

 SAVANNAH, Ga. — (AP) — Authorities said at least seven people were killed Saturday when part of a ferry dock collapsed on Georgia's Sapelo Island, where crowds had gathered for a fall celebration by the island's tiny Gullah-Geechee community of Black slave descendants.

-Multiple people were taken to hospitals, and crews from the U.S. Coast Guard, the McIntosh County Fire Department, the Georgia Department of Natural Resources and others were searching the water, according to Natural Resources spokesperson Tyler Jones.
+Eight people were taken to hospitals, at least six of them with critical injuries, and crews from the U.S. Coast Guard, the McIntosh County Fire Department, the Georgia Department of Natural Resources and others were searching the water, according to Natural Resources spokesperson Tyler Jones.
 The agency operates the dock and ferry boats that transport people between the island and the mainland.

-Jones said a gangway at the dock collapsed, sending people plunging into the water.
+A gangway at the dock collapsed, sending people plunging into the water, Jones said.
+A team of engineers and construction specialists planned to be on site early Sunday to begin investigating why the walkway failed, he said.

-“There have been seven fatalities confirmed,” Jones said.
-“There have been multiple people transported to area hospitals, and we are continuing to search the water for individuals.”
+“There was no collision" with a boat or anything else, Jones said.
+"The thing just collapsed.
+We don’t know why.”

 Helicopters and boats with side-scanning sonar were used in the search, according to a Department of Natural Resources statement.